 WBBS results supplement BBS with additional data on the birds and mammals specifically in waterside habitats.
 WBBS covers all bird and mammal species but is especially valuable for monitoring the population trends of specialist animals of linear waters, such as Goosander, Common Sandpiper, Kingfisher, Dipper, water vole, otter and American mink.

-Online data input is newly available for WBBS in the 2014 season.
+Online data input is now available for WBBS.
 Please access WBBS-Online using the login and register buttons on this page, or via the BBS pages.